LIVE

 3. Mossberg Patriot Predator: Best Affordable

 The Mossberg Patriot Predator in .350 Legend is the rifle I would buy if I had $553 to spend and wanted Cerakote weather protection on a Midwest brush gun.
-The Predator ships with a 20-inch fluted barrel, a Cerakote-finished receiver and barrel, a Strata Camo synthetic stock, the Lightning Bolt Action user-adjustable trigger (LBA, breaks 2-7 pounds), Weaver scope bases, and a 4+1 detachable magazine.
+The Predator ships with a 22-inch fluted barrel, a Cerakote-finished receiver and barrel on the Strata Camo SKU, a Mossy Oak Strata Camo synthetic stock, the Lightning Bolt Action user-adjustable trigger, the LBA, which breaks at 2 to 7 pounds, Weaver scope bases, and a 4+1 detachable magazine.
 MSRP is $553 for the standard Predator.
 The Cerakote/Strata Camo variant runs $658.

 O.F.
 Mossberg & Sons added the .350 Legend to the Patriot lineup in 2019 immediately after the cartridge launched.
 The Predator is the camo-finished hunting variant of the platform.
 Quality control has been consistently good since 2019, and the LBA trigger is one of the better factory triggers in the sub-$600 bolt action segment when you take the time to adjust it down to about 3 pounds.

-The trade-offs are minor: the Predator is heavier than the Ruger American Ranch (about 7 pounds bare), the spiral-fluted bolt is more decorative than functional, and the synthetic stock looks plain compared to walnut-stocked rifles.
+The trade-offs are minor: the Predator is heavier than the Ruger American Ranch, around 7 pounds bare, the spiral-fluted bolt is more decorative than functional, and the synthetic stock looks plain compared to walnut-stocked rifles.
 For a working Midwest deer rifle that handles weather and hunts thick cover, none of that matters.

 Mossberg Patriot Predator Price